 To watch the sunrise, we got up at 2:30 AM and made it to the top of the crater at 5 AM following a dangerously winding road to the top.
 We settled in a nice spot under the dark and beautiful star lit sky.
 In another 15 minutes, it began to dawn.
 Soft light began to slowly appear cracking through the dark.
 Then came the bright orange hues and shades of yellow.
 In about 25-30 minutes the sun began to slowly appear.
 I loved watching the transformation of the sky from star-lit to sun bright.
 I found the dawn more beautiful than the sunrise itself.

 Tips for visiting Haleakala: If you are making the trip anyways, try to be there by 5 AM to be able to watch this transformation.
 You will love it.
 There is a visitor center which has a parking lot and if you drive up even further (though it is hard to see in the dark, yes you can drive up beyond the visitor center), you would reach the top which has a better view.
 At an elevation of 10,000+ feet, it is cold and windy on any day and taking a jacket and a blanket is highly recommended.

-There is so much to say about the Road to Hana that it deserves a separate post in itself (which will be coming soon).
+There is so much to say about the Road to Hana that it deserves separate posts, which you can find here and here.
 All I would say for now is, if you have only 2 days to spend in Maui, spend a day here!